rohitgeddam/fosseeVideoProcessing/README.md

     download

 ###API Testing:
-###To test the api run the following command.
+* Test the api run the following command
 * navigate to `fosseeVideoProcessing/videoProcessingAPI/` and run command `python manage.py test` in the terminal.

 # VideoProcessing module
-#####This is a local module which contains classes and methods usefull for videoprocessing
+* This is a local module which contains classes and methods usefull for videoprocessing
-#####location of module `fosseeVideoProcessing/videoProcessingAPI/api/videoProcessing`
+* location of module `fosseeVideoProcessing/videoProcessingAPI/api/videoProcessing`

 ####Classes:
 * SRT